dmi3y/retoaster/README.md

-# ReToaster
+# Retoaster

-> ReactJs Toast Notifications Toaster
+> ReactJS Toast Notifications Toaster

-ReactJs component to render flyout notifications aka toasts.
+ReactJS component to render flyout notifications aka toasts.

 The peer dependencies are `react` and `react-addons-css-transition-group` for handling CSS animation.